GPTelhada/PiOneCore/README.md

 # PiOneCore
 Approximates Pi using the Leibniz series on Arduino.
-Runs x iterations, prints the time taken, the approximated Pi value with 7 decimal places, and the relative error compared to the true Pi value.
+Runs a configurable amount of iterations, prints the time taken, the approximated Pi value with 7 decimal places, and the relative error compared to the true Pi value.
 Ideal for performance benchmarking and educational purposes.
 Compatible with various microcontrollers.

 ## Features
 - **Leibniz Series Calculation**: Uses the alternating series formula to approximate Pi.